oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 rmse = mean_squared_error(y_test, predictions, squared=False) # result is 544
 ```

-These results indicate that our promising model is worse than an horizontal line for the 10am prediction.
+These results show that for, the 10am prediction, our promising model is worse than an horizontal line.

 Why?
 What happened?

-What you see here is the Ocean's Prediction challenge.
-The shorter the time frame, the harder it is to accurately predict the price.
+**This is Ocean's Prediction challenge: The shorter the time frame, the harder it is to accurately predict the price.**

+We are sure that when examining this example you came up with several opportunities to improve this (number of datapoints, normalization, etc.)

 Can you help us improve this?